nphilbrook/terraform-vault-tf-workspace-aws-auth/README.md

 This Terraform module provides configuration for authenticating HCP Terraform workspaces with Vault's AWS secrets engine.
 It:

 1. Creates a JWT auth role in Vault that is bound to a specific workspace
-2. Creates an AWS secrets engine role in Vault with access to one or more AWS accounts
+1. Creates an AWS secrets engine role in Vault with access to one or more AWS accounts
-3. Creates a Vault policy granting the JWT auth role access to the AWS secrets engine role
+1. Creates a Vault policy granting the JWT auth role access to the AWS secrets engine role
-4. Adds all required variables directly to the specified workspace for Vault-backed AWS dynamic provider credentials
+1. Adds all required variables directly to the specified workspace for Vault-backed AWS dynamic provider credentials

+Reference the [official documentation](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/vault-backed/aws-configuration) on this capability.

+The following must already be created outside of this module:
+1. The HCP Terraform workspace itself
+1. The JWT auth engine/mount and the AWS secrets engine
+1. AWS IAM roles to assume in all accounts.
+Note that this module *assumes the roles will be named identically in all accounts*.
+1. A shared variable set, associated to the workspace, declaring all variables NOT unique to each workspace.
+These are defined in "INSERT LINK HERE":
+    * TFC_VAULT_PROVIDER_AUTH
+    * TFC_VAULT_ADDR
+    * TFC_DEFAULT_VAULT_ADDR
+    * TFC_VAULT_NAMESPACE
+    * TFC_DEFAULT_VAULT_NAMESPACE
+    * TFC_VAULT_BACKED_AWS_AUTH
+    * TFC_VAULT_BACKED_AWS_AUTH_TYPE
+    * TFC_DEFAULT_VAULT_BACKED_AWS_AUTH_TYPE

 ## Usage